benmerrilll/Video-Game-Sales-Analysis/README.md

 # Video-Game-Sales-Analysis
-This project is a brief look at the Plotly library through some basic visualizations.
+This project takes a look at the Plotly and some visualizations available in the library.

 # Visualization Tool - Plotly
 Plotly (https://plotly.com/) is a front end data visualization library available in Python or R. It is a free, open-source library that makes publication quality data visualizations that are often interactive.
 This notebook highlights 3 types of common plotly visualizations: Time Series, Bar Chart, and Heat Maps.
 To install Plotly,